Angina is a chest pain or a heart attack. This condition can cause shortness of breath, lightheadedness, and chest pain.

 However, there is also a lot of scientific evidence that shows how the consumption of some foods can actually increase the risk of heart disease by clogging up your arteries and reducing the amount of oxygen that gets to your heart muscles.

 If you’re looking to prevent heart attacks and strokes, the current American dietary guidelines recommend that you eat a low-fat, low-cholesterol diet that emphasizes fruits, vegetables, whole grains, and other low-fat foods.
-Because these foods lower cholesterol and blood pressure, they help prevent coronary heart disease and other heart-related diseases.
+Because these foods lower blood pressure and cholesterol, they help prevent coronary heart disease and other heart-related diseases.

 They also help prevent plaque buildup in your arteries that can cause heart attacks and strokes.
 Unfortunately, when you follow these guidelines, you may end up eating too much of some foods, which can cause you to gain weight.